 Burke-Griffeth Residence Hall (commonly known as BG) has two designated floors – one for women and one for men.
 The floors are comprised of three designated halls for women and two halls for men which usually house freshmen and sophomore students.
 Each hall has a large community bathroom and each floor has a kitchen area, lounge, and laundry services.
 The cafeteria, coffee shop, and security services are located on the first floor of the BG building.

-Mom Richart offers 20 one-bedroom apartments which usually house upperclassmen students.
+Mom Richart offers 20 one-bedroom apartments.
 Each apartment has a full kitchen, bathroom, and living area.
 Apartment doors open to a common hallway.
 A parking lot and laundry room are conveniently located underneath the building.

 The recently acquired Hilyard apartments are comprised of 4 buildings – two buildings with single-occupancy rooms, one building with double-occupancy rooms, and one building with a variety of room styles.
 All buildings are located within a locked gate.
 Each apartment contains a full kitchen, bathroom, and living room.
 The laundry room is centrally located underneath one of the buildings.